Recreation Management and Tourism

 - REC 214 Skiing

-- REC 222 Community Recreation
+- REC 222 Community Recreation and Tourism

-- REC 224 Park Planning and Management
+- REC 224 Park Planning, Management, and Maintenance

 - REC 341 Camping/Outdoor Recreation

-- REC 344 Commercial Recreation
+- REC 344 Commercial Recreation and Tourism

 - REC 382 Adaptive Recreation